omiq17/vms-fe/README.md

   - `/components`: React components
   - `/contexts`: Context providers for state management
   - `/services`: API services and hooks

+## Environment Variables

+The project uses the following environment variables:

+- `REACT_APP_API_URL`: The base URL for API requests (default: http://localhost:3000)
+- `PORT`: The port on which the development server runs (default: 8000)

+These can be configured in the `.env` file.

 ## Technologies Used